funlu-udacity/udacity_repo/README.md

 # udacity_repo
-This is a repo for Udacity DevOps Engineer nanodegree
+This is a repository to gain familiarity with git and Github.